Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

-Many task designers in our study described relying on improvised strategies to identify, frame, and communicate risk.
+Many task designers in our study relied on improvised strategies to identify, frame, and communicate risk.
 In the absence of clear design cues or supportive workflows, they turned to personal intuition, peer templates, or ad hoc revisions made during task deployment.
-What this reveals is a kind of ``design tinkering'' through which task designers often struggled to disclose risk meaningfully while still ensuring they could gather quality data at efficiently~\cite{papoutsaki2015crowdsourcing, gutheim2012fantasktic, kittur2008crowdsourcing}.
+Notably, this improvisation persisted despite the availability of platform affordances on widely used crowdsourcing sites such as Prolific to present task information, review worker outputs, and sometimes collect feedback \cite{rzeszotarski2012crowdscape, gegenhuber_microphones_2021, duguay_you_2020}, as well as community-built resources such as worksheets and requester templates \cite{diaz2022crowdworksheets, bragg2018sprout}.
+Across platforms, tools vary: Prolific provides comparatively structured fields for flagging explicit or sensitive content and for screening and consenting workers, while controls remain more limited on sites such as MTurk \cite{prolific2025sensitive, prolific2025participant, mturk2018aup}.
+Yet even on Prolific, some participants chose to bypass pre-screening options out of concern that they might exclude relevant workers, revealing that existing features do not fully align with task designers’ needs for risk disclosure.
+External channels like Turkopticon further illustrate how feedback often travels outside the platform rather than through it \cite{irani2013turkopticon}.
+Taken together, these examples reveal a kind of ``design tinkering'' in which task designers improvise around uneven and sometimes underutilized platform tools, struggling to disclose risk meaningfully while still ensuring they can gather quality data efficiently~\cite{papoutsaki2015crowdsourcing, gutheim2012fantasktic, kittur2008crowdsourcing}.
+While existing tools represent a promising start, the gap between task designer needs and innovation in tools available points to a deeper design need: disclosure practices must be integrated more thoughtfully into task workflows in ways that are visible, actionable, and aligned with the practical realities of crowdwork.
 Rather than leaving task designers to navigate these tradeoffs alone, the space of well-being risk disclosure presents a concrete design opportunity.
-There is a real need to build tools that help task designers calibrate how much to disclose, when, and through what means, depending on task goals and specific types of sensitive content involved in the task.
-These might include structured prompts, customizable warning templates, or lightweight pre-review mechanisms.
-Importantly, such tools must be flexible enough to accommodate the diversity of crowdwork contexts, yet robust enough to push designers toward more consistent and thoughtful disclosure practices~\cite{bragg2018sprout, diaz2022crowdworksheets}.
+Tools might include structured prompts, customizable warning templates, or lightweight pre-review mechanisms.
+Importantly, such tools must be flexible enough to accommodate the diversity of crowdwork contexts, yet robust enough to encourage designers to adopt more consistent and thoughtful disclosure practices~\cite{bragg2018sprout, diaz2022crowdworksheets}.